DataStax-Academy/datastax-vehicle-demo/README.md

 	mvn clean compile exec:java -Dexec.mainClass="com.datastax.vehicle.Main" -DcontactPoints=localhost

-To start the web server, in another terminal run:
+To start the web server, in another terminal run (you can also pass `-DcontactPoints=localhost` to it):

 	mvn jetty:run